-Jim Laurie, Restoration Ecologist.
 Jim is a biologist from Rice University and is a pioneer in biological remediation of waste water.
 He was the technical manager of the world’s largest “Living Machine” project to clean raw municipal sewage with no toxic chemicals.
-The facility, through a grant from the EPA, processed 80,000 gallons/day using the “living machine” methodology invented by ecological visionary, and Buckminster Fuller Award recipient, John Todd.
-Prior to that, for twenty years Jim was a biologist and trainer in the chemical industry in Houston, TX, where his work with living machines resulted in processing effluent cleaner than possible with conventional technology.
-Jim has also been a passionate advocate for Holistic Management of grasslands in the past decade.
-He began studying with Allan Savory twenty years ago in Texas, has spoken about Holistic Management at Harvard, MIT, Tufts, the Stockholm Environment Institute, and at meetings of the Massachusetts Climate Action Network (MCAN) and Northeast Organic Farmers Association (NOFA), and has been instrumental in spreading the message in New England.
-Jim is also co-founder of a lively and sophisticated Google Group, Soil-Age, and he invites you to join!
+For twenty years Jim was a biologist and trainer in the chemical industry in Houston, TX, where his work with living machines resulted in processing effluent cleaner than possible with conventional technology.
+He began studying with Allan Savory twenty years ago and has spoken widely about Holistic Management and has been instrumental in spreading the message in New England.